Non-bifurcating phylogenetic tree inference via the adaptive LASSO: Theoretical properties of LASSO-type regularized estimators for phylogenetic inference

 \begin{proof} The first statement follows from the identifiability assumption, and \eqref{eqn:converge} is a direct consequence of the Law of Large Numbers.
 Equation \ref{loja} follows from the Lojasiewicz inequality \citep{ji1992global} for $\phi$ on $\mathcal{T}$, which applies because $\phi$ is an analytic function defined on the compact set $\mathcal{T}$ with $q^*$ as its only maximizer in $\mathcal{T}$. \end{proof}

 Group-based DNA sequence evolution models are a class of relatively simple models that have transition matrix structure compatible with an algebraic group~\citep{Evans1993-jg}.
-From Lemma 6.1 of \citet{Dinh2016-ls}, we have \begin{Remark} For group-based models, $\beta=2$. \end{Remark}
+From Lemma 6.1 of \citet{dinh2018consistency}, we have \begin{Remark} For group-based models, we can take $\beta=2$. \end{Remark}

 For any $\mu>0$, we also have the following estimates showing local Lipschitzness of the log-likelihood functions, recalling that $k$ is the number of sites.

 \begin{restatable}{Lemma}{RElocallips} For any $\mu>0$, there exists a constant $c_2(N, Q, \eta, g_0, \mu) > 0$ such that